 2.If they refuse to change, you can fire them or transfer them (if appropriate).

 Getting along with others may at times be phenomenally challenging.
 The extra effort it takes to adapt to and understand people can reap significant rewards such as increased opportunities, enhancing your leadership image and improving your work environment – not to mention actually keeping your job or customer!

-Have a question for Marjorie?
-Ask or leave a comment below!
+Have a question for Marjorie or want to leave a comment?